dart-lang/dart-pad/pkgs/dart_services/README.md

 dart tool/grind.dart copy-shared-source
 ```

+### Modifying supported packages

+Package dependencies are pinned using the `pub_dependencies_<CHANNEL>.yaml`
+files.
+To make changes to the list of supported packages, you need to verify
+that the dependencies resolve and update the pinned versions specified in the
+`tool/dependencies` directory.

+1. Edit the `lib/src/project_templates.dart` file to include changes to the
+   whitelisted list of packages.
+2. Create the Dart and Flutter projects in the `project_templates/` directory:

+    ```bash
+    grind build-project-templates
+    ```

+3. Run `pub upgrade` in the Dart or Flutter project in `project_templates/`
+4. Run `grind update-pub-dependencies` to overwrite the
+   `tool/dependencies/pub_dependencies_<CHANNEL>.yaml` file for your current
+   channel.
+5. Repeat the above steps for the latest version of each Flutter channel
+   (`main`, `beta` and `stable`)

 ## Redis

 You can install and run a local redis cache.
 Run `sudo apt-get install redis-server` to install on Ubuntu or `brew install redis` for macOS.